Evolutionary Genetic Analysis with DNA data

 Distance: amount of evolutionary change between twigs

-Or: How similar (close) are they?
+Or: How similar (alike) are they?

 phenetic: distance measured between tips